Ilja Dragunov: Early beginnings (2019–2021)

-On January 12, during the main event title match between Walter and Coffey, Wolfe interfered in the match attacking the latter, leading to Dragunov coming out and hitting the Torpedo Moscow on Wolfe, which caused him to accidentally fall on Coffey's left knee, exacerbating the injury.
-On the February 13 episode of NXT UK (taped January 18), after Gallus had retained the NXT UK Tag Team Championship over Oney Lorcan and Danny Burch, Dragunov came out to confront Gallus, but was outnumbered and suffered a beat down.
-This was due to Coffey earlier stating that Dragunov owed "the Gallus firm" a debt, and it led to a match between the two men on the February 20 episode of NXT UK (taped January 18), resulting in Dragunov defeating Coffey.
+On 12 January, during the main event title match between Walter and Coffey, Wolfe interfered in the match attacking the latter, leading to Dragunov coming out and hitting the Torpedo Moscow on Wolfe, which caused him to accidentally fall on Coffey's left knee, exacerbating the injury.
+On 13 February episode of NXT UK (taped 18 January), after Gallus had retained the NXT UK Tag Team Championship over Oney Lorcan and Danny Burch, Dragunov came out to confront Gallus, but was outnumbered and suffered a beat down.
+This was due to Coffey earlier stating that Dragunov owed "the Gallus firm" a debt, and it led to a match between the two men on 20 February episode of NXT UK (taped 18 January), resulting in Dragunov defeating Coffey.
 After the match, the other two members of Gallus appeared in order to commit a post-match assault on the Russian, but Coffey stopped them and informed Dragunov that he had paid his debt and that matters were now settled.
 Parallel to the Coffey storyline on NXT UK, Dragunov also appeared on NXT programming in promos with Finn Bálor.
-He accepted Balor's challenge to a singles match at Worlds Collide on January 25, where he was defeated.
+He accepted Balor's challenge to a singles match at Worlds Collide on 25 January, where he was defeated.